CountBricks Replace Buffalo Box for Residential Homes

 Do I need to be home?
 Only during the interior shut-off test.
 Otherwise, we can text progress photos straight to your phone.

-Compliance, safety, and warranty
+Compliance, Safety, and Warranty

-Five Pro Tips from CountBricks field engineers
+Pro Tips from CountBricks Field Engineers

 • Schedule replacement before driveway resurfacing to avoid patchwork asphalt